 Summer Undergraduate Research Fellowship Program (SURF)

 SURF is an intensive summer research training experience designed for college students who are preparing for careers in biological research.
-Fellows spend 10 weeks pursuing individual research projects in the laboratories of faculty members in the UT Southwestern graduate school.
+Fellows spend 10 weeks pursuing individual research projects in the laboratories of faculty members in the UT Southwestern Graduate School of Biomedical Sciences.

 TORS unites four groups of investigators, who collaborate to elucidate the molecular mechanisms by which the brain regulates food intake and energy expenditure, and to determine how dysregulation of glucose and lipid metabolism in the liver causes the metabolic syndrome.
 The long-term goal of TORS is to develop more directed approaches to prevent obesity and treat the metabolic complications of this disorder.